cseAtIITK/admissions-website/src/index.md

 why you should consider joining our department is

-1. **Flexible course structure:** Our post graduate program places the emphasis of mostly electives and thesis.
-For students who want to refresh their basics we do have a few introductory courses mainly to make up for gaps in their knowledge.
+1. **Flexible course structure:** Our post graduate program places the emphasis on electives and thesis.
+For students who want to refresh their basics, we do have a few introductory courses mainly to make up for gaps in their knowledge.

-2. **Good research facilities:** State of the art laboratories, active faculty and research groups makes our department an ideal place to do a masters or a Ph.D.
+2. **Good research facilities:** State of the art laboratories, active faculty and research groups make our department an ideal place to do a masters or a Ph.
+D.

 3. **Excellent job opportunities:** Besides the excellent track record in campus placements, some of our department's alumni are leading